-Balance Sheet Strength: Very Strong The group's risk-adjusted capital is classified as being at the strongest level as measured by Best's Capital Adequacy Ratio (BCAR).
+Balance Sheet Strength: Very Strong

-- Surplus has been somewhat variable in recent years, with profitability impacted by investment portfolio unrealized activity.
-This follows some years of surplus decline, during which time net premiums and loss reserves were significantly reduced as the book has undergone re-underwriting and other enhancements. - The group's quick and current liquidity measures have improved and are generally in line with industry composites.
-The risks associated with these measures are offset by the financial flexibility and adequate liquidity maintained at the ultimate parent in the form of cash and marketable securities. - Due to high reliance on reinsurance, the group's gross underwriting leverage is higher than peers, although net underwriting leverage is in line with industry composites.
-Possible concerns over high ceded reinsurance leverage are mitigated by the group's utilization of highly rated reinsurers. - The group had historically incurred large levels of adverse loss reserve development; however, due to management actions, improvement has been noted in more recent years.
+- The group's risk-adjusted capital is classified as being at the strongest level as measured by Best's Capital Adequacy Ratio (BCAR). - Surplus has been somewhat variable in recent years, with profitability impacted by investment portfolio unrealized activity.
+This has been mitigated as net premiums and loss reserves have been reduced as the book continues to undergo re-underwriting and other enhancements. - The group's quick and current liquidity measures have improved and are generally in line with industry composites.
+The risks associated with these measures are offset by the financial flexibility, as well as adequate liquidity maintained at the ultimate parent in the form of cash and marketable securities. - The group maintains high reliance on reinsurance, but concerns over high ceded reinsurance leverage are mitigated by the group's utilization of highly rated reinsurers. - Due to management corrective actions, improvements have been noted in loss reserve development in more recent years; this follows historical past incurred adverse loss reserve development.